cran/svSocket/inst/etc/ReadMe.txt

 Follow instructions: you can type R commands in the console of the client application and R returns the results of the calculation.
-You have no command line edition, and no command history, but you can test various R commands by typing then in the client or pasting them one by one.
+You have no command line edition, and no command history, but you can test various R commands by typing them in the client or pasting them one by one.

 To get something closer to a real console, you should display the prompt and enable multiline mode.
 You achieve this by configuring the client with: